-Some expenditures, such as those on arms or promotional activity, could arguably be reduced if society’s focus was more on human happiness and less on GDP growth and state and commercial competition.
+Some expenditure, such as that on arms or promotional activity, could arguably be reduced if society's focus was more on human happiness and less on GDP growth and state and commercial competition.

 As an individual, there are several things that you can do to help ensure the world is worth living in for future generations.

 You can decide to have two or fewer children.
 This will be one of the most environmentally important decisions you ever make and should be part of an environmentally responsible lifestyle.

 You can support Population Matters and help to raise awareness of the effects of overpopulation on the environment.
 The more widely they are discussed, the more widely population will be recognised as one of the key drivers of the looming environmental crisis, and the sooner any remaining notion that it is a 'taboo' subject will disappear.

 As a media customer, you can complain about articles and programmes that discuss sustainability or the environment yet ignore population even though it is relevant.